JsAndDotNet/Fitbit/README.md

 3. Build up the number of steps carefully, keeping in line with the steps/time guide.

-I found the tables worked better than a '% Complete App' (such as the 'Loops' Clock on Fitbit Versa 2), as the tables were more specific and took into account my waking hours.
-I mention the clock here in case that works for you.
-All that matters is finding what works :relaxed: .
+I found the tables worked better than a '% Complete App' (such as the 'Loops' Clock on Fitbit Versa 2).
+The tables were more specific and took into account my waking hours, meaning I knew if I was over or under at a given time.

 # Full Description